MailTape/MailTape-v1/_posts/2016-02-07-Clea-Vincent.md

 curator: Maxime
 ---

 <p id="introduction">Salut! comment ça va?
 Bien ou bien ?
 Yes, this morning we gonna speak in french, or rather speak in english about the revival of French pop.
 The new waves of bands who sing mostly in french.
-A things that frenchies had almost forget to.
-I beginning to dive in this musicale revolution when I listen Cléa Vincent for the first time.
+A things that french pop singers had almost forget to.
+I began to dive in this musical revolution when I listen Cléa Vincent for the first time.
 And now there are plenty of references who I treasure. </p>

 # My new queen of French pop